Vansh0917/RISC-V-Reference-SoC-Tapeout-Program_VLSI/README.md

 ### 4. Additional Tools (Pre-installed in VDI)

-Since you're using the OpenLane VDI, the following tools are already installed and configured:
+Since I'm using the OpenLane VDI, the following tools are already installed and configured:

 #### Magic VLSI Layout Tool
 ```bash